VinnyShaw/vinny-shaw-photography-ci-ms1/README.md

   - The page will should reload.

   - Scroll back down to the "GitHub Pages" section and use the "Your site is published at:" link to launch the site.

+- Forking the GitHub Repository

+  The GitHub Repository can be Forked, which makes a copy of the original.
+Changes can be made to this Fork without affecting the original repository

+  - Log in to GitHub

+  - Visit the "VinnyShaw/vinny-shaw-photography-ci-ms1" repository.

+  - Click the repositories "Fork" option.

+  There will now be a copy of the original repository in your GitHub account.

+- Making a Local Clone of the Repository is possible in several ways

+  - Log in to GitHub "VinnyShaw/vinny-shaw-photography-ci-ms1" repository.

+  - Click the repositories "Code" option.

+  - Either download a Zip of the repository

+    or

+  - Choose the "Open with GitHub Desktop"

+    or

+- Copy the repository HTTPS link: https://github.com/VinnyShaw/vinny-shaw-photography-ci-ms1.git

+- Open Git Bash.

+- Set the location of the working directory where you want the cloned directory to be made.

+- Type git clone, and then paste the HTTPS URL and press Enter to complete.

 ## Credits